-Visits policy/procedure to take effect from May 17th 2021.
+Visits policy/procedure to take effect from July 16 2021.

-This Policy aims to protect everyone who lives and works in Rathside Rest Home from Covid19 Virus.
+This policy/procedure has been written with the government guidelines being taken into consideration.
 Rathside Rest Home has considered the Health and Safety guidelines of the Home and Infection Control guidelines which have been effective throughout the Covid 19 Pandemic.

 The government has stated that if a visit is to take place out of the home, that no isolation period is deemed necessary should the visit/outing be in an outdoor space (garden-seaside -park).

 An indoor outing, (restaurant, cinema, or family home), no longer requires an isolation period.
 However, LFT tests are to be completed by the family involved in the visit and completion of a form providing information on the visit.
 Government guidelines on Infection Control must be adhered to during the visits.

 To book a visit to the home a person should, in the first instance, discuss arrangements with other family members

 - A maximum of 2 people only being allowed to visit at any given time.